Security & Compliance

 Trust in KLA is enforced with cryptography at three points, not by convention.

-Control What it secures
+| Control | What it secures |

-mTLS between services Every internal hop is mutually authenticated and encrypted.
-Each service proves its identity with a certificate, so traffic cannot be spoofed or intercepted between components.
+| mTLS between services | Every internal hop is mutually authenticated and encrypted.
+Each service proves its identity with a certificate, so traffic cannot be spoofed or intercepted between components. |

-Signed policy packs Declarative YAML policies are simulated, then compiled into a Control Pack-grade signed policy pack.
-The runtime only loads packs whose signature it can verify, so an unauthorized or modified policy cannot take effect.
+| Signed policy packs | Declarative YAML policies are simulated, then compiled into a Control Pack-grade signed policy pack.
+The runtime only loads packs whose signature it can verify, so an unauthorized or modified policy cannot take effect. |

-Sealed Evidence Bundles Exports are cryptographically sealed and carry a Merkle proof for each Lineage Record, so any third party can verify the export is complete and unaltered.
+| Sealed Evidence Bundles | Exports are cryptographically signed (SEK + TEK) and carry the bundle's own Merkle root plus the ledger anchor for each Lineage Record, so any third party can verify offline that the export's signatures, hashes, and Merkle root are intact and unaltered. |

 Identity & Access